 This 2 hour video presentation is an abbreviated version of an all-day Skills Development Workshop presented in Uniondale (Long Island) New York on September 19, 2008.

-An additional 33-minute role-playing CBIT training session featuring Douglas Woods, PhD, and Michael Himle, PhD, filmed in November 2009, has been added to the site, and is linked to the main 2-hour video presentation.
+An additional 33-minute role-playing CBIT training session featuring Douglas Woods, PhD, and Michael Himle, PhD, filmed in November 2009, has been added to this site, and is linked to the main 2-hour video presentation.

 The live program provided an overview of the clinical phenomenology of Tourette Syndrome and a standardized approach for assessing tic symptoms and common co-occurring conditions.
 Developed by members of TSA’s Behavioral Science Consortium, a comprehensive protocol for tic management was described.
 Various instructional approaches were employed including didactic instructions, videotaped examples of actual treatment sessions and other demonstrations.
 Continuing education credits were available.